 Progesterone, like pregnenolone and dehydroepiandrosterone (DHEA), belongs to an important group of endogenous steroids called neurosteroids.
 It can be metabolized within all parts of the central nervous system.
 Previous studies have shown that progesterone supports the normal development of neurons in the brain and that the hormone has a protective effect on damaged brain tissue.
 It has been observed in animal models that females have reduced susceptibility to traumatic brain injury and this protective effect has been hypothesized to be caused by increased circulating levels of estrogen and progesterone in females.

-Additional functions of progesterone in the body are, one it decreases contractility of uterus, increases body temperature after ovulation, it’s a natural anti-depressant, it normalizes blood clotting, increases zinc and copper levels, helps with new bone growth, helps with thyroid function, helps protect against female cancers and increases the bodies utilization of fat, are a few additional things that help
+Additional functions of progesterone in the body, it decreases contractility of uterus, increases body temperature after ovulation, it’s a natural antidepressant, it normalizes blood clotting, increases zinc and copper levels, helps with new bone growth, and thyroid function, protect against female cancers and increases the body's utilization of fat.
+Progesterone is also the first hormone to drop as we age, normally becoming significant during the perimenopausal stage of life.